retraigo/docs/content/en/index.md

 ---
-title: Introduction
+title: Home
-description: ''
+description: 'Documentation for stuff by Neko Of The Abyss'
 position: 1
 category: ''
 ---

-Documentations for stuff by [Neko Of The Abyss](https://nekooftheabyss.moe)
+Documentations for stuff by [Neko Of The Abyss](https://nekooftheabyss.moe).